guest12138/Axiom-Obsidian-Plugin/README.md

 | Nodes per mind map | Up to 300 | Unlimited |
 | Cloud sync | ✓ | ✓ |
 | All features | ✓ | ✓ |

+Due to Obsidian's embedded environment, payments cannot be processed directly within the app.
+To upgrade to Pro, please login through our official website: https://axiom.ancelian.com/

 ## 🚀 How to Install (Beta)